stepanletyagin/CIBI_HSE/README.md

 RUN pip install multiqc==1.13
 ```
 That will also result in reduction of image size for the next task.
-(See memory for that Dockerfile below in the next task)
+(See SIZE for that Dockerfile below in the next task)

 -----